IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 In terms of iron ore pellet capacity, the Kirandul-Vizag system has 8 million tonnes of annual pellet capacity; and the Dabuna-Paradeep system has 12 million tonnes of annual pellet capacity.

 AMNS India intends to further debottleneck existing operations (steel shop and rolling parts) in the medium term.
 The first phase of expansion represents capital expenditures of approximately 7.7 billion (0.8 billion for debottlenecking, 1.0 billion for downstream projects, 5.7 billion for upstream projects and 0.2 billion for operational readiness) and started in October 2022.
-It aims to increase production at the Hazira facility to 15 million tonnes of rolled products by the second half of 2026 (Phase 1A).
-Plans are under development to further expand production.
-Phase 2A would see steelmaking capacity grow to 18 million tonnes per annum by 2028 with phase 2B taking capacity at the Hazira facility to 24 million tonnes by 2030.
-Further greenfield development options are under consideration to take steelmaking capacity to 40 million tonnes per annum in the long-term.
+It aims to increase production at the Hazira facility to 15 million tonnes of rolled products by the second half of 2026.
+Plans are under development to expand the production capacity by establishing a greenfield integrated steel plant with an 8.2 million tonnes annual capacity at Rajayapeta in Andhra Pradesh, a strategically significant project.
+This facility will play a critical role in advancing AMNS India’s objective of scaling its total steelmaking capacity to 40 million tonnes per annum.

 In terms of iron ore mining assets, AMNS India operates the Thakurani mine in the Keonjhar district of Odisha and the Ghoraburhani-Sagasahi mine in the Sudargarh district of Odisha.